 But in a world of abundance, where shall I begin (without risking a cirrhosis)?

 Ideally, I’d like to experiment with a local drink (that doesn’t require any fancy tools or hard-to-get ingredients).
-Thankfully, bartenders on my island prepare a simple variant of the famous Manhattan cocktail.2 The island Manhattan is quite sweet and pretty straight-forward to make: All you do is mix 2 parts of vermouth, 1 part of whiskey, and a maraschino cherry.
+Thankfully, bartenders on my island prepare a simple variant of the famous Manhattan cocktail. ((It is so popular that it even made it to the English-language Wikipedia.
+You’ll have to look it up on your own in order to find out about my – so far – undisclosed location.))
+The island Manhattan is quite sweet and pretty straight-forward to make: All you do is mix 2 parts of vermouth, 1 part of whiskey, and a maraschino cherry.

 This could serve as a stepping stone.
 The booze blogger continues: